 Should I alter the recipe if I’m making leg quarters, thighs, or drumsticks rather than a whole chicken?

-Keep the marinade the same, but reduce the cooking time since you’re not making a whole chicken; here is my recipe for Oven Baked Drumsticks with Peruvian Spices.
+Keep the marinade the same, but reduce the cooking time since chicken pieces take less time to cook.
+Here is a quick recipe for oven baked drumsticks with Peruvian spices.

 - Small Bowl